alessio-ds/vps-to-chrome-rdp/README.md

-# colab-to-chrome-rdp
+# vps-to-chrome-rdp

-Install Chrome Remote Desktop on Google Collab
+Install Chrome Remote Desktop on any VPS (even Google Colab)

 This script was forked from alok676875 RDP repo (https://github.com/alok676875/RDP/) with more detail about user credentials and more useful information provided.